 The Narcissus Flycatcher known in Japan species known as the Kibitaki is a passerine bird in the old world flycatcher family.
 They are native to Japan, and other parts of Asia.
 They are highly migratory and have been found as a vagrant from Australia to Alaska.
 Males are very distinctive in breeding plumage, black crown and mangle, bright orange throat with slightly paler chest and underparts, an orange, yellow eyebrow, black wings with white wing patch, an orange-yellow rump and a black tail.
 They feed mainly on insects and flourishes in woodlands.
 Blain photographed this flycatcher while leading a birding photography tour/workshops in Fukushima, Japan.

-The White-cheeked Starling (spodiopsar cineraceus) is a passerine bird of the starling family and common to Japan.
+White cheeked Starling Japan (spodiopsar cineraceus) is a passerine bird of the starling family and common to Japan.
 They are native to Japan and multiple parts of Asia; there is even a record of one reaching Homer Alaska in 1998 believed to have arrived by ship.
 They love to eat fruits their favorite food is said to be the Muku tree Nut and various other nuts.
 The adult male is mainly dark grey-brown with a paler belly and whitish band across the rump.
 The head is blackish white whiteish cheeks and forehead.
 Adult females are similar to the males but paler and duller.
 Blain Harasymiw photographed these white-cheeked starlings while leading his annual Autumn maple leaves highland photography tour in Japan.

 The Japanese Pygmy woodpecker or (Yungipicus kizuki) is a species of woodpecker, which is found in coniferous and deciduous forests in Japan and neighboring nations.
 This species has also been placed in the genus Dendrocopos or Picoides.